stark1tty/SedMob/docs/index.md

 - CSV export compatible with SedLog, plus bulk export (ZIP)
 - Customizable reference data
 - Browser geolocation for GPS coordinate capture
-- Database backup and restore (JSON export/import)
+- Database backup and restore (JSON or full ZIP with photos and audio)
 - Read-only JSON API for programmatic access
 - No internet connection required